reflectoring/reflectoring.github.io/_posts/2022-1-03-logical-ops-on-java-collections.md

 date: 2022-01-02 06:00:00 +1000
 modified: 2022-01-02 06:00:00 +1000
 author: pratikdas
-excerpt: "Collections are an important feature of all programming languages.
+excerpt: "Collections are containers to group multiple items in a single unit.
+For example, a collection can represent a stack of books, products of a category, a queue of text messages, etc. They are an essential feature of almost all programming languages, most of which support different types of collections such as List, Set, Queue, Stack, etc.
 In this article, we will look at some logical operations on Java Collections."
 image:
   auto: 0074-stack
 ---

 Collections are containers to group multiple items in a single unit.
-For example, a stack of books, products of a category, a queue of text messages, etc. They are an important feature of almost all programming languages most of which support different types of collections such as List, Set, Queue, Stack, etc.
+For example, a collection can represent a stack of books, products of a category, a queue of text messages, etc. They are an essential feature of almost all programming languages, most of which support different types of collections such as List, Set, Queue, Stack, etc.

+Java also supports a rich set of collections packaged in the Java Collections Framework.

 In this article, we will look at examples of performing some useful operations between one or more Java Collections.

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/java/collectionops" %}

 ## Java Collections Framework
+A Collections Framework is a unified architecture for representing and manipulating collections.
 The Java Collections Framework is one of the core parts of the Java programming language.
 It provides a set of interfaces and classes to implement various data structures and algorithms along with several methods to perform various operations on collections.

-The Collection interface is the root interface of the collections framework hierarchy.
+The `Collection` interface is the root interface of the collections framework hierarchy.

-Java does not provide direct implementations of the Collection interface but provides implementations of its subinterfaces like List, Set, and Queue.
-To learn more, visit: Java Collection Interface.

-In the subsequent sections, we will look at using the operations on collections to build perform logical operations between elements of two or more collections.
+Java does not provide direct implementations of the `Collection` interface but provides implementations of its subinterfaces like List, Set, and Queue.
+While the official documentation of the [Java Collection Interface](https://docs.oracle.com/javase/8/docs/api/java/util/Collection.html) is the go-to guide for everything related to collections, here we will look at some examples of performing common logical operations like addition (joining), subtraction (difference), union, and the intersection between two or more collections.

 ## Joining Two Collections (Addition)

+Let us start with the simplest of all: addition or joining two collections.
 ![adding two collections](/assets/img/posts/logical-ops-java-coll/add.png)

-The `Stream` class introduced since Java 8 provides useful methods for supporting sequential and parallel aggregate operations.
+The [Stream](https://docs.oracle.com/javase/8/docs/api/java/util/stream/Stream.html) class introduced since Java 8 provides useful methods for supporting sequential and parallel aggregate operations.
 In this example, we are performing the concatenation of elements from two collections using the `Stream` class:
 ```java
 public class CollectionHelper {